Vincent Massey Collegiate (Montreal)

 Vincent Massey Collegiate (Collège Vincent-Massey) is a high school located in Montreal, Quebec, Canada.
 It is a part of the English Montreal School Board (EMSB).

 History

-The building that is now Vincent Massey Collegiate was originally a high school built in 1959 by the Montreal Catholic School Commission (CECM) called École Secondaire Philippe-Perrier.
-In 1976 it became an English high school and the name was changed to Vincent Massey High School.
+The building that is now Vincent Massey Collegiate was originally high school built in 1959 by the Montreal Catholic School Commission (CECM) called École secondaire Philippe-Perrier.
+In 1976, it became an English high school, and the name was changed to Vincent Massey High School.
 Depending on the years it was used as a junior high school such as in 1978 and 1979 or a senior high school.
 In 1985, following the closing of Holy Names High School, it became a regular high school with grades 7 to 11.

-It was a part of the Catholic school commission until 1998.
-In July 1998 school boards were reorganized and the school came under the jurisdiction on the English Montreal School Board.
+It was a part of the Catholic School Commission until 1998.
+In July 1998, school boards were reorganized, and the school came under the jurisdiction on the English Montreal School Board.